 If you love chocolate fondue, why not have a fountain of chocolate?
-This holds up to two pounds of chocolate, so it’s perfect for parties and events.
+This holds up to 2 pounds of the sweet treat.
 The heated stainless steel bowl looks good and keeps the chocolate flowing at the proper temperature with an auger that moves the melted chocolate upward and ready to cascade down.
 Nostalgia also makes a few different models of chocolate fountains, including some with a smaller 1.5-pound capacity if this size is too large for your needs.

 There are separate switches for heating and the motor.
 When you’re not using this for chocolate, you can use it for cheese fondues, sauces, and more.
 Try it with barbecue sauce for your wings and ribs.
 The four tiers are easy to assemble for use and just as easy to disassemble for cleaning and storage.